Trip to Washington DC

 With the money you save on bus tickets to DC, you’ll be left with more to spend on your upcoming DC trip.

 Megabus serves more than 100 cities and university campuses across North America, allowing you to choose the bus stop nearest to you and select your flexible schedule for your trip to Washington DC.

 This will ensure that when you arrive, you can immediately begin exploring the beauty of our nation’s capital.

-On your trip to Washington DC, you’ll be offered the highest level of comfort and safety as well as amenities such as onboard restrooms, individual power outlets, three-point seatbelts, reclining seats, free Wi-Fi and onboard entertainment subject to availability.
+On your trip to Washington DC, you’ll be offered the highest level of comfort and safety as well as amenities such as onboard restrooms, individual power outlets, three-point seatbelts and reclining seats.

 So if you’re planning on taking a trip to Washington DC, book your ticket with us today to reserve your seat and see our first-class amenities firsthand.